Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Preliminaries and Problem Statement

 \subsection{Problem Formulation}

-In this work, we consider first how to design a novel distributed algorithm $\mathcal{R}$ that preserves privacy for RA problems on directed graphs.
-Then, we focus on the analysis of the conditions for step sizes and perturbations that enable simultaneous achievement of convergence and $\epsilon$-DP over an infinite number of iterations.
+This work first designs a novel distributed algorithm $\mathcal{R}$ that preserves privacy for RA problems on directed graphs.
+We then analyze the conditions on step sizes and perturbations that ensure both convergence and $\epsilon$-DP over infinite iterations.